3 Great Burger Places in Colorado | Alina Andras | NewsBreak Original

 - Bob's Atomic Burgers, Golden

-What do you think about these amazing burger spots in Colorado?
-Have you ever been to any of them before?
-If you have already visited them, what was your impression and how would you rate these restaurants?
-Did you like the food?
-What about there service and the atmosphere?
-Would you recommend other readers that live in Colorado to visit these amazing burger spots?
-Feel free to leave your honest impression in the comment section down below and make sure to include your favorite burger spots in Colorado too, so more people can learn about them and even pay them a visit next time they are in the area and feel like eating a nice burger.
+What do you think about these amazing burger places?
+Have you ever been to any of these places before?
+If you have already tried their food, what was your impression and how would you rate your experience?
+Did you enjoy the food and the service?
+What about the atmosphere?
+Would you recommend other people to try their food as well, if they happen to live in the area?
+Feel free to share your honest thoughts in the comment section and make sure to include your favourite restaurants in Colorado too, so more people can learn about them and even pay them a visit next time they are around and feel like trying a new restaurant.
+If you are a local then even better as we would love to hear your personal recommendations when it comes to eating well in Colorado.